andyvan27/angular-springboot-mysql-docker-compose/README.md

 # angular-springboot-mysql-docker-compose
-Sample of AngularJS, SpringBoot and MySql running on Docker Compose
+Sample of AngularJS, SpringBoot and MySql running on Docker Compose, Azure Web App for Containers and Azure Kubernetes Service.

 ### Run
 Open your command prompt and execute the following to clone this app to your local directory: